decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ### Overview of the Open Standards Requirements

-- VCs MUST adhere to the [[ref: VC Data Model]] and be encoded as JSON and signed as JWT as defined in 6.3.1 of [[ref: VC Data Model]].
+- VCs MUST adhere to the [[ref: VC Data Model v1.1]] and be encoded as JSON and signed as JWT as defined in 6.3.1 of [[ref: VC Data Model v1.1]].
 VCs encoded as JSON-LD and signed using Linked Data Proofs are NOT supported.
-- For key management and authentication, Self-Issued OpenID Connect Provider v2, an extension to OpenID Connect, MUST be used as defined in [[ref: SIOPv2]].
+- For key management and authentication, First Implementer's Draft of Self-Issued OpenID Connect Provider v2, an extension to OpenID Connect, MUST be used as defined in [[ref: SIOPv2 ID1]].
-- For transportation of VCs, OpenID for Verifiable Presentations MUST be used as defined in [[ref: OpenID4VP]].
+- For transportation of VCs, First Implementer's Draft of OpenID for Verifiable Presentations MUST be used as defined in [[ref: OpenID4VP ID1]].
-- As the query language, Presentation Exchange v1.0.0 MUST be used and conform to the syntax defined in [[ref: OpenID4VP]], a profile of [[ref: Presentation Exchange]].
+- As the query language, Presentation Exchange v1.0.0 MUST be used and conform to the syntax defined in [[ref: OpenID4VP ID1]], a profile of [[ref: Presentation Exchange]].
 - Decentralized Identifiers (DIDs), as defined in [[ref: DID Core]], MUST be used as identifiers of the entities.
 Implementations MUST support did:web and did:ion as a mandatory DID method as defined in [[ref: did-web]] and [[ref: did-ion]].
 - To bind an owner of a DID to a controller of a certain origin, a Well Known DID Configuration MUST be used as defined in [[ref: Well Known DID]].
-- For Revocation of VCs, Status List 2021 as defined in [[ref: Status List 2021]] MUST be used in combination with Identity Hubs as defined in [[ref: Identity Hub]] (Decentralized Web Node v0.0.1 predraft).
+- For Revocation of VCs, Status List 2021 as defined in [[ref: Status List 2021]] MUST be used in combination with Identity Hubs as defined in [[def: Identity Hub (0.0.1 Predraft)]] (Decentralized Web Node v0.0.1 predraft).

 It is important to note that Cross-device SIOP is susceptible to a session phishing attack, where an attacker relays the request from a good Verifier/RP to a victim and is able to sign in as a victim.
 Implementers MUST implement mitigations most suitable to the use-case.
-For more details and concrete mitigations, see section 15 Security Considerations in [[ref: SIOPv2]].
+For more details and concrete mitigations, see section 15 Security Considerations in [[ref: SIOPv2 ID1]].

+This profile uses certain versions of specifications that have not yet reached final status: For more details see Normative References section.

-Note: This profile uses First Implementer's Drafts of Self-Issued OpenID Provider v2 and OpenID for Verifiable Prensetations specifications.
-This document does not necessarily rely upon the latest editor's drafts of these specifications.
+  - First Implementer's Draft of Self-Issued OpenID Provider v2 specification
+  - First Implementer's Draft of OpenID for Verifiable Prensetations specification

-Note: The ID Hub spec is published as a v0.0.1 predraft of [Decentralized Web Node](https://identity.foundation/decentralized-web-node/spec/).
+  - ID Hub specification published as a v0.0.1 predraft of [Decentralized Web Node](https://identity.foundation/decentralized-web-node/spec/).
 We will continue to use the term ID Hub rather than Decentralized Web Node to avoid confusion.
-There are no plans to use a current version of Decentralized Web Node at this time.

 ### Authorization Request

-[[ref: SIOPv2]] MUST be used for key management and authentication, [[ref: OpenID4VP]] MUST be used to transport Verifiable Credentials, and [[ref: Presentation Exchange]] MUST be used as a query language as defined in [[ref: OpenID4VP]].
+[[ref: SIOPv2 ID1]] MUST be used for key management and authentication, [[ref: OpenID4VP ID1]] MUST be used to transport Verifiable Credentials, and [[ref: Presentation Exchange]] MUST be used as a query language as defined in [[ref: OpenID4VP ID1]].

 #### Invoking Self-Issued OP